TerraMasterOfficial/app-pkg-tools/TOS 7 Application Development Guide/15_Publishing_Process.md

 ### 15.2 Repository Requirements

 - Must be a **public repository** (GitHub or Gitee).
 Private repositories are not supported.
-- Must contain all required configuration files and application resources.
-- Deb applications must submit a `tar.gz` archive containing the `<appid>.deb` data package and `<package>.deb` source package.
-- Docker applications must submit `docker-compose.yml`, `config.ini`, `app.lang`, and icon files.
+- Package files must be uploaded as **Release assets**, not to the repository root.
 - Repository resources must remain available long-term.
 Published resources cannot be deleted.
 - The repository structure must conform to the specified directory layout.
 - All binary artifacts must be accompanied by SHA-256 checksum files.